Compelling ReLU Networks to Exhibit Exponentially Many Linear Regions at Initialization and During Training

-\begin{lemma} The function $F(x)$ is convex \begin{proof} To establish this we will introduce the list $Y'_i = [F'(V_i[0]), f'_i(V_i[n]), F'(V_i[2^i]]$, which tracks the values of the derivative at the $i$th set of valley points.
-All but the first and last points will have been peaks at some point in their history, so \eqref{F_derivative} gives the value of those derivatives as $f'_i$.\\*
+Each of the $f'_i$ are composed of constant value segments.
+We will show that those values are monotonically decreasing (this can be seen in Figure\ref{fig:other-derivative-figure}).
+This can extend into the limit to show that $F'$ is monotone decreasing and that $F$ is concave. \begin{lemma} The function $F(x)$ is concave when all $s_i$ are chosen according to Equation \ref{scaling}. \begin{proof} To establish this, we will introduce the list $Y'_i = [F'(V_{i}[0]), f'_i(V_{i}[n]), F'(V_{i+1}[2^{i}]]$ for $0 \leq n \leq 2^{i}$, which tracks the values of $F'$ at the $i$\textsuperscript{th} set of valley points.
+All but the first and last points will have been peaks at some point in their history, so Equation \ref{F_derivative} gives the value of those derivatives as $f'_i$.